 Sign the Diabetes Charter for Canada

-In April 2014, the CDA launched the Diabetes Charter for Canada to act a catalyst for positive change and to inspire fair access to diabetes support and care for all people living with the disease.
+In April 2014, Diabetes Canada launched the Diabetes Charter for Canada to act a catalyst for positive change and to inspire fair access to diabetes support and care for all people living with the disease.

 It encourages diabetes advocacy and empowers individuals to stand up for their rights and the rights of all people living with diabetes, while being responsible for their own care.
-The Charter is represented in the work the CDA is doing across Canada, and particularly in our priorities for this election.
+The Charter is represented in the work Diabetes Canada is doing across Canada, and particularly in our priorities for this election.

 The province of Newfoundland and Labrador and more than 25,000 Canadians have already shown their support by signing the Charter.
 Take a moment to add your name and ask candidates to do the same.